Originally an anesthetic, ketamine has found new life as a solution when other treatments aren’t working.

 Before you decide if ketamine infusion therapy is a promising treatment for you, consider your current diagnosis and treatment history.
 If traditional medications or therapies haven’t worked for you, ketamine infusion therapy may be an option, especially for mental health conditions like depression or chronic pain.

-Before you decide to iv ketamine infusion again, talk to your doctor about what ketamine infusion therapy is.
+Before taking iv ketamine infusion therapy, talk to your doctor about what ketamine infusion therapy is.
 They can help you figure out how this fits into your treatment plan.
-A detailed conversation about benefits, side effects, and long-term results will make receiving ketamine for infusion therapy an informed decision.

 Who Should Not Have Ketamine?